R v W (D): Comments

 Where an error has been made in the instruction of jury members on the burden of proof in a criminal case, the fact that the trial judge correctly instructed the jury on that issue elsewhere in the charge is a strong indication that the jury were not in fact left in doubt as to the burden resting on the Crown.

 As Sopinka J. dissented, credibility is a fundamental issue.
 When dealing with the burden of proof, the trial judge is dealing with the most fundamental rule of the legal game.
 It is especially important that it be very clear and unequivocal that the prosecution has not proved its case beyond a reasonable doubt if, after considering the evidence of the accused and the complainant together with any other evidence, there is a doubt.
 The charge absolutely did not make this clear to the jury.

-Sopinka noted that the jury were told two things which were in conflict.
+Justice Sopinka noted that the jury were told two things which were in conflict.
 First, the main charge, in dealing with the credibility of the accused, the Crown could fail to prove their case beyond a reasonable doubt even if the jury had a doubt about the credibility of the accused's story.
 Then, on the recharge, the Crown would have failed to discharge its onus only if they believed the evidence of the accused.
 The jury would be uncertain as to which version was correct and it's pure speculation that they would have accepted the first version rather than the second one, which was characterized by the trial judge as "better".
 This takes on additional significance in light of the statement to the jury that the charge might contain errors that would necessitate a recharge.